TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/README.md

 phases, features extracted from the raw data, data cleaning and type conversion, and merging dataset tasks performed.

 - [EDA](https://github.com/TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/blob/main/EDA.ipynb)
-Each feature was analyzed and visualized, extreme outliers, duplicated and missing values, and features extraction from the existed dataset.
+The major steps warer, analyzed and visualized each feature, truncate extreme outliers, handle duplicated and missing values, and features extraction from the existed dataset

 - [Preprocessing](https://github.com/TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/blob/main/Preprocessing.ipynb)
-- Removing redundant features for modeling, apply one hot encoder for categorical features and scaling the dataset, split the dataset into train and test were the prime of the task.
+- Removing redundant features for modeling, apply one hot encoder for categorical features and scaling the dataset, split the dataset into train and test were the prime tasks.

 - [Modeling](https://github.com/TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/blob/main/Modeling.ipynb)
 Five algorithms were tested to check the performance of the models, and extracted the most important features.